 For Pulse Welding processes, cable inductance will cause the welding performance to degrade.
-For the total welding loop length less than 50 ft.(15.24m), traditional welding cables may be used without any effects on welding performance.
-For the total welding loop length greater than 50 ft.(15.24m)), the K1796 Coaxial Welding Cables are recommended.
+For the total welding loop length less than 15.24m (50 ft.), traditional welding cables may be used without any effects on welding performance.
+For the total welding loop length greater than 15.24m (50 ft.), the K1796 Coaxial Welding Cables are recommended.
 The welding loop length is defined as the total of electrode cable length (A) + work cable length (B) + work length (C) (See Figure A.3).

-For long work piece lengths, a sliding ground should be considered to keep the total welding loop length less than 50 ft.(15.24m).
+For long work piece lengths, a sliding work connection should be considered to keep the total welding loop length less than 50 feet.
 (See Figure A.4.)

-Output connections on some POWER WAVE®s are made via 1/2-13 threaded output studs located beneath the spring loaded output cover at the bottom of the case front.
+Output connections on some Power Waves are made via 1/2-13 threaded output studs located beneath the spring loaded output cover at the bottom of the case front.

 Most welding applications run with the electrode being positive (+).
-For those applications, connect the electrode cable between the wire feeder and the positive (+) output Twist-Mate terminal on the power source.
+For those applications, connect the electrode cable between the wire feeder and the positive (+) output stud on the power source (located beneath the spring loaded output cover near the bottom of the case front).
 Connect the other end of the electrode cable to the wire drive feed plate.
 The electrode cable lug must be against the feed plate.
 Be sure the connection to the feed plate makes tight metal-to-metal electrical contact.
-The electrode cable should be sized according to the specifications given in the output cable connections section.
-Connect a work lead from the negative (-) power source output Twist-Mate terminal to the work piece.
+The electrode cable should be sized according to the specifications given in the work cable connections section.
+Connect a work lead from the negative (-) power source output stud to the work piece.
 The work piece connection must be firm and secure, especially if pulse welding is planned.